slawek87/geolocation-python/docs/README.md

 Avoid parameter -  Directions may be calculated that adhere to certain restrictions.
 Restrictions are indicated by use of the avoid parameter, and an argument to that parameter indicating the restriction to avoid.

-The following estrictions are supported:
+The following restrictions are supported:
 * avoid=tolls
 * avoid=highways
 * avoid=ferries